Topography

 IMG_4186

 A unique feature that sets Budapest apart from most global capitals is its thermal springs.
 It’s one of only three capital cities worldwide blessed with these springs, the other two being Reykjavík in Iceland and Sofia in Bulgaria.
-The city boasts about 125 springs that gush out 70 million litres (15,000,000 imperial gallons; 18,000,000 US gallons) of thermal water daily.
+The city boasts about 125 springs that gush out 70 million liters (15,000,000 imperial gallons; 18,000,000 US gallons) of thermal water daily.
 These waters can get as warm as 58 Celsius.
 Rich in minerals, many of these springs are believed to have therapeutic properties, offering both relaxation and healing to those who seek it.

 Termy Széchenyi'ego